srl-labs/learn-srlinux/docs/blog/posts/2023/srlgpt.md

     ```

 === "YUM (rpm)"
     To speed things up in YUM/rpm system we will disable all the repos except for the one that contains the `srlgpt` package.
-That is why the command looks a bit more bulky.
-    You can still opt to use the regular `bash sudo yum install srlgpt` command, but it will take longer to update caches for all repos.

-    ```text title="paste this two-line command into your CLI"
+    ```srl title="paste this two-line command into your CLI"
     --{ running }--[  ]--
-    A:srl# bash "sudo yum makecache --disablerepo=* --enablerepo=srlinux &&
-    sudo yum install -y --disablerepo=* --enablerepo=srlinux srlgpt"
+    A:srl# bash sudo yum install -y --disablerepo=* --enablerepo=srlinux srlgpt
     ```

 Wait a few seconds for the app to download and install.
 It is that simple!